Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 And it’s worth it: beyond that edge is the sensory beauty of steaming streets, smells of ozone and asphalt rising through the car vents, and the dazzling light of afternoon sun reflecting off everything.

-My solution to this?
+My solution to this at the time?
 Order what I need online.
 Even the ones that I could have picked from my back yard.
 Especially the ones I could have picked from up the road.

-One day, I was unloading a box from Mountain Rose Herbs, and delighted to open a bag of mugwort and smell.
+One day, I was unloading a box from Mountain Rose Herbs, feeling delighted to open a bag of mugwort and smell.
 It would become a warming homemade herbal belly oil.

 My dear friend and herb school buddy looked at me with a wry grin, knowing it was growing wild and free and fresh and potent two miles from where she lived by a creek on the mountain.